taher-anjary/T-Rex-Runner-VHDL-BASYS3/README.md

 Jump physics are implemented as well, along with physics description that lets the T-Rex jump multiple times mid-air, as though it were flappy bird.
 This flappy-bird-jump feature may be currently commented out though.
 It is meant to activate upon consumption of some kind of power up or cheat code, not implemented yet.

 Currently compatible on BASYS3 FPGA.
 VGA protocols implemented as well.
+All VIVADO files are in /TRex_v1.6.

-A small java file is also given.
+A small java file is also given in /Sprite Maker.
 This is what I use to convert an image(of the T-rex, for example) to a binary array, to be used as a Sprite, to be stored in the 'ROM' module.